 - 1. Navigate to the Amazon DataZone console at https://console.aws.amazon.com/datazone and sign in with your account credentials. - 2.
-Choose View domains and choose the domain where you want to enable data lake and/or data warehouse built-in blueprints. - 3.
+Choose View domains and choose the domain where you want to enable one or more built-in blueprints. - 3.
 On the domain details page, navigate to the Blueprints tab. - 4.
-From the Blueprints list, choose either the DefaultDataLake or the DefaultDataWarehouse blueprint. - 5.
-On the DefaultDataLake or the DefaultDataWarehouse details page, choose Enable in this account. - 6.
-On the Permissions and resources page, specify the following: - If you're enabling the DefaultDataLake blueprint, for Glue Manage Access role, specify a new or existing service role that grants Amazon DataZone authorization to ingest and manage access to tables in AWS Glue and AWS Lake Formation. - If you're enabling the DefaultDataWarehouse blueprint, for Redshift Manage Access role, specify a new or existing service role that grants Amazon DataZone authorization to ingest and manage access to datashares, tables and views in Amazon Redshift. - For Provisioning role, specify a new or existing service role that grants Amazon DataZone authorization to create and configure environment resources using AWS CloudFormation in the environment account and region.
+From the Blueprints list, choose either the DefaultDataLake or the DefaultDataWarehouse, or the Amazon SageMaker blueprint. - 5.
+On the chosen blueprint's details page, choose Enable in this account. - 6.
+On the Permissions and resources page, specify the following: - If you're enabling the DefaultDataLake blueprint, for Glue Manage Access role, specify a new or existing service role that grants Amazon DataZone authorization to ingest and manage access to tables in AWS Glue and AWS Lake Formation.

+- If you're enabling the DefaultDataWarehouse blueprint, for Redshift Manage Access role, specify a new or existing service role that grants Amazon DataZone authorization to ingest and manage access to datashares, tables and views in Amazon Redshift. - If you're enabling the Amazon SageMaker blueprint, for SageMaker Manage Access role, specify a new or existing service role that grants Amazon DataZone permissions to publish Amazon SageMaker data to the catalog.
+It also gives Amazon DataZone permissions to grant access or revoke access to Amazon SageMaker published assets in the catalog.